jwulf/Gandelf/README.md

 If you use it on the same machine as your other containers, and bring it up in the same `docker-compose` configuration, then you need to use `net: host` to get around the fact that the gelf driver needs to see the gelf endpoint before it starts containers.
 See [this issue](https://github.com/docker/compose/issues/2657) for more details on why that is.

 Here's an example of a `docker-compose.yml` file that starts a "production" container, and logs to Slack, local JSON log (accessible via `docker logs gandelf`), and a remote Logstash server via GELF.
-Note that the gandelf container uses `net: host` and the production container depends on the gandelf container.
+Note that the gandelf container uses `network_mode: host` and the production container depends on the gandelf container.

 ```YAML
 version: '2'